mlab817/faqs/src/2022/attached-agencies/national-meat-inspection-service/what-are-the-processes-or-requirements-in-the-application-for-construction-and-accreditation-of-a-new-meat-es.md

 ---
-title: the processes or requirements in the application for construction and accreditation of a new meat establishment eg slaughterhouse cutting plant etc?
+title: What are the processes or requirements in the application for construction and accreditation of a new meat establishment eg slaughterhouse cutting plant etc?
 sidebarDepth: 2
 ---

-# the processes or requirements in the application for construction and accreditation of a new meat establishment (e.g. slaughterhouse, cutting plant, etc.)?
+# What are the processes or requirements in the application for construction and accreditation of a new meat establishment (e.g. slaughterhouse, cutting plant, etc.)?

  - All matters pertaining to the establishment of a new meat facility are referred to the Accreditation and Registration Division (ARD) at the NMIS Central Office.
 They provide all the necessary information, requirements, and guidance in the proper construction and establishment of a new meat facility.
 When requested, the NMIS Central Office as well as regional offices can extend technical assistance to the clients.